What Are the Big 5 Personality Traits?

 Other Trait Theories

-There are many different theories of personality and the trait theories attempt to describe personality as composed of a number of different traits which then influence how people behave.
+There are many different theories of personality.
+Trait theories attempt to describe personality as composed of a number of different traits which then influence how people behave.

 Just how many traits are there?
 Theorists have proposed a variety of numbers to capture all of the traits that make up the human experience: